 This study demonstrates the behaviour of endangered silver European eel attempting to cross a dam using high accuracy 3D acoustic telemetry based on TDOA analysis.
-This method is described in the annex so it may be reproduced without the need for estimated locations (~10 min) of four silver eels that swam through the first spillway.
-These individuals were representative of all eels that swam through the spillways.
-The colour of the dots represents the temporal evolution (yellow for the first, red for the last).
-If less than 10 points are visible, the missing points are out of the frame payment of software and services.
+This method is described in the annex so it may be reproduced without the need for payment of software and services.
 The method developed here produced sufficiently accurate location (<2 m), allowing the precise description of eel behaviour.
 Eels used two escape routes, with some behavioural differences being detected between these two groups.